Emmanuel François

-Emmanuel François (born 25 January 2000) is a professional footballer who plays as a winger for Polish club Puszcza Niepołomice.
+Emmanuel François (born 25 January 2000) is a professional footballer who plays as a winger.
 Born in France, he plays for the Haiti national team.

 Club career

 A youth product of Sochaux, François began his career with their reserves before joining Rodez's reserves in 2020.
 He transferred to Lusitanos Saint-Maur in the Championnat National 2 in the summer of 2021.
 On 25 June 2022, François signed for Championnat National side Paris 13 Atletico, but rejoined Lusitanos Saint-Maur shortly after.

 On 31 July 2024, François moved from US Ivry to Polish fourth-tier club Siarka Tarnobrzeg.
 During his only season at Siarka, he scored 13 goals and provided 11 assists in 30 league appearances.

 On 7 July 2025, François signed with Polish I liga club Puszcza Niepołomice.
+On 12 January the following year, his contract was terminated by mutual consent.

 International career

 Born in France, François is of Haitian descent.
 He represented the Haiti U23s at the 2020 CONCACAF Men's Olympic Qualifying Championship.
 He made his debut with the Haiti in a friendly 6–1 loss to Bahrain on 2 September 2021, scoring his side's only goal.